polettix/App-Easer/README.md

 - `children`

-    This is a list of children, i.e. allowed sub-commands, specified by their identifier in the `commands` hash.
+    This is a list of children, i.e. allowed sub-commands, specified by their identifier in the `commands` hash or as hash-references which contain the definition of the children themselves (they can be intermixed).

     This list is normally enriched with sub-commands `help` and `commands` automatically, unless the automatic children have been changed or disabled.
-It is possible to mark a command as a _leaf_ (missing also sub-commands `help`/`commands`) by setting this parameter to a false value, otherwise it must be an array;
+It is possible to mark a command as a _leaf_ (missing also sub-commands `help`/`commands`) by setting this parameter to a false value, otherwise it must be an array.

 - `default-child`